FakeNewsChallenge/fakenewschallenge.github.io/_includes/stageone.md

 <div class='col-md-2'></div>

-- The top 3 teams with an evaluation score greater than baseline performance will receive cash prizes.
+- The top 3 teams with an evaluation score greater than baseline performance on test data will receive cash prizes.

 - The exact amounts and the baseline performance criteria will be announced later.
 {: .text-left .larger-text .col-md-8 .pane}